Kolos Data Center Wins Architizer A+ Award

-The design of the data center, which made international news when it was revealed last fall, challenges conventional expectations of the data center typology.
-Located in Ballengen, Norway, the four-story data center is designed to take advantage of the country's extensive green energy, cool climate and large technical workforce, as well as access to international high-performance fiber.
+The design of the data centre, which made international news when it was revealed last fall, challenges conventional expectations of the data centre typology.
+Located in Ballengen, Norway, the four-story data centre is designed to take advantage of the country's extensive green energy, cool climate and large technical workforce, as well as access to international high-performance fiber.

 Winners are chosen by a jury including such industry luminaries as Denise Scott Brown, Bjarke Ingels and Tom Kundig, as well as personalities from beyond architecture including Tony Hsieh (CEO, Zappos), Yves Behar (Fuseproject), John Edelman (CEO, Design Within Reach), Cameron Sinclair (Architecture for Humanity) and Barry Bergdoll (MoMA).

 About HDR’s Architecture Experience